gaborbernat/algo-notes/problem_solutions/sampling_problem.md

             selected[r] = l
 ```

-To prove this solution is correct, let's apply mathematic induction.
+To prove this solution is correct, let's apply mathematics induction.
 Assume at the $$i$$th line
 this solution is correct.
 That is for each line numbered from $$0$$ to $$i - 1$$ is chosen
 with a probability of $$\frac{k}{i}$$.
 Then here come the $$(i + 1)$$th line.
 It is obviously
 we will pick this line by a probability of $$\frac{k}{i + 1}$$.
 Then for each current chosen lines,